 Astrum Wine Cellars was founded in 1999 by Bruno Besa together with long term friends and former colleagues Max Folli and Stefano Benato.
-Through the last decade Mark Perna and Marco Michieletti have joined the management team and Jim Thompson and Francesca Cioce, joining more recently, have expanded the Sales teams.
-Thomas White has recently moved from Operations to take over the role as Marketing Manager and Martino Ossena joined to assist Marco in the Operations and Logistics department.
-Most recently, Dora Turbett has joined the growing team as Marketing and Sales Support Assistant.
+Not long after Mark Perna joined Astrum as Marketing Director and Marco Michieletti took up the position of General Manager.
+More recently Martino Ossena joined to assist Marco in the Operations and Logistics department and Jim Thompson, Francesca Cioce and Thomas White have expanded the Sales teams.
+Dora Turbett is the latest to join the growing team as Marketing and Sales Support Assistant.
 Astrum is widely recognised as one of the best specialist importers and agents for Italian and Central European wines and spirits in the United Kingdom.

 Who We Are

 Like many who work in wine today, the soft-spoken, very competent Bruno started out by working in restaurants when he was 15 years old “… and so wine has been very much part of my working life for the past thirty years!”
 He loves the passion that everyone in the industry has for wine and the people who make it so special.
 He loves to taste and drink wines, and as time goes he finds himself preferring more and more restrained, elegant white and red wines, ranging from traditionally crafted Nebbiolo and Pinot Noir to Central European aromatic whites.